The Miami Ghetto:

 The black community of Coconut Grove is sometimes referred as West Grove or Black Grove, a large neighborhood that is located along Grand Avenue.

 Black Grove is one of Florida’s oldest communities after being created during the late 1800s by Bahamians that worked locally in service positions that catered to Miami’s rich elite.

-Today, Coconut Grove is one of Miami’s most luxurious neighborhoods and gentrification is slowly redeveloping the West Grove section with the local property values rising.
+Today, Coconut Grove is one of Miami’s most luxurious neighborhoods and gentrification is slowly moving into the West Grove section, beginning with the demolishing of local apartment buildings.

 South Miami-Dade County

-The South Miami ghetto, or “Down South”, is the least talked about as many people look over the neighborhoods of Richmond Heights, Goulds, Perrine, Naranja, Florida City or the South Miami apartments around SW 68th Street and SW 59th Place.
+The streets of the South Miami ghetto, or “Down South”, is the least talked about as many people look over the neighborhoods of Richmond Heights, Goulds, Perrine, Naranja, Florida City or the South Miami apartments around SW 68th Street and SW 59th Place.

 Some of Miami’s oldest black communities are located in South Dade County as many originally came to the area to help with farming and cropping different types of fruits as the land and its soil was perfect growing for some of Florida’s most known crops.